-- A person with quadriplegia requesting a front door ramp, wider doorways, grab bars, and reduced-height and cut-out kitchen cabinetry, or an additional bedroom for an existing live-in aide.
-The client's self-certification and the caseworker's observations are sufficient to informally grant the reasonable accommodation request when there is a nexus between the observed disability and the requested reasonable accommodation (for Public Housing). - A visible disability or impairment which would require an accommodation wherein business will be conducted over the telephone, by home visits, or by other means not involving trips to the office.
+- A person with quadriplegia requesting a front door ramp, wider doorways, grab bars, and reducedheight and cut-out kitchen cabinetry, or an additional bedroom for an existing live-in aide.
+The client's self-certification and the caseworker's observations are sufficient to informally grant the reasonable accommodation request when there is a nexus between the observed disability and the requested reasonable accommodation. - A visible disability or impairment which would require an accommodation wherein business will be conducted over the telephone, by home visits, or by other means not involving trips to the office.